WordPress vs Ghost for Tech Blogs: Battle of the Platforms

 If you prefer a more curated experience and want your design choices streamlined so you can focus on writing about the latest in quantum computing, Ghost might be your perfect match.
 It’s like using a well-designed app that does one thing exceptionally well.

-Remember, the goal is to create a blog that reflects your tech personality without turning into a full-time web development project.
 I learned this lesson when I got so caught up in customizing my WordPress blog that I forgot to write about the actual tech for a month.
 Now, I aim for a balance between customization and content creation.

 Performance and Speed: Racing to the Top of Search Results